Indigenous Maps, Films, Rights and Land Claims Certificate

 Note: Applicants must score 45 out of 60 for acceptance into the certificate.

-- students will have followed appropriate protocols for cultural, educational and safety reasons, participated in field trips, met project deadlines, and been willing to participate in a self-evaluation
+Students will also have followed appropriate protocols for cultural, educational, and safety reasons, participated in field trips, met project deadlines, and been willing to participate in a self-evaluation.

 Any student successfully completing all three courses in the certificate with the equivalent of a minimum letter grade of C in each course will be eligible to receive the certificate.
 Students may be able to use the certificate courses to satisfy requirements for the UFV Bachelor of Arts degree.
 Those wishing to apply credit towards other UFV bachelor degrees should check with their program advisor to determine applicability.

 Please contact Ken Brealey, Associate Vice Provost, Faculty Relations at 604-864-4605 or Ken.Brealey@ufv.ca.